I am a former sports editor and currently serve as a historian with the Society of American Baseball Research and manage a valet operation.

 Why Did Frank Shugart Get Banned From Baseball?

 When Byron Bancroft “Ban” Johnson set out to dislodge the National League from its monopolistic pedestal as the only major league baseball league in America, one crucial component was to eliminate the rowdyism from his brand of baseball.
-The National League had become known for aggression, fighting amongst players, umpires and fans, and other rude behaviors that had turned play from a gentleman’s game to something more out of the Wild, Wild West.
+The National League had become known for aggression, fighting amongst players, umpires, and fans, and other rude behaviors that had turned play from a gentleman’s game to something more out of the Wild, Wild West.
 In 1894, Johnson inherited control of the Western League, then a fledgling minor league, and by 1899, he had reinvented the league into the top minor league in the country—much in part because of his low tolerance for unprofessional behavior.
 A year later, Johnson rebranded his circuit as the American League, and going into the 1901 season, Johnson withdrew his league from the National Agreement.
 That was the final step in successfully taking on the National League, which ultimately was forced to recognize the American as its equal before the 1903 season in order to bring peace to the national game.

-But despite his insistence the American League wouldn’t play the National League style of rowdy baseball, Johnson still had unpleasant moments flare up on the field.
+But despite his insistence that the American League wouldn’t play the National League style of rowdy baseball, Johnson still had unpleasant moments flare up on the field.
 Among the most notable—or perhaps un-notable as Johnson would have seen it—occurred on August 21, 1901, at American League Park in Washington, D.C., in the “most disgraceful exhibition” ever seen in the American League.
 That day, the Senators hosted the Chicago White Sox, the defending league champions who at 61–39 were in the race to win a second straight title.
-Washington, despite a lowly 40–55 record, wasn’t intimidated by Chicago, and dashed out to a lead in the fourth inning before a chaotic scene unfolded that left an upset victory for the Senators the secondary news of the day.
+Washington, despite a lowly 40–55 record, wasn’t intimidated by Chicago, and they dashed out to a lead in the fourth inning before a chaotic scene unfolded that left an upset victory for the Senators the secondary news of the day.

 With two runners on and two out, Chicago starter Jack Katoll found himself in position to get out of a jam without allowing any runs by working a full count against Bill Coughlin.
 Katoll’s next pitch was called ball four by umpire Jack Haskell, which drew protest from the pitcher’s mound.
 Billy Clingman followed with a bases-clearing triple, and on the next pitch, Chicago catcher Joe Sugden couldn’t corral the ball, which struck Haskell in the shoulder.
 Haskell ruled it a passed ball and correctly awarded Clingman home plate.